-Side Effects of Haritaki:
+What are the Side Effects of Haritaki

 Haritaki does not have any adverse side effects.
 However, overconsumption of the herb may cause diarrhoea, fatigue, dehydration, etc. Therefore, it is recommended to always consult an Ayurvedic doctor before consuming Haritaki on a regular basis.

-Haritaki helps to pacify all the three aggravated Doshas in the body.
+Haritaki helps to pacify all three aggravated Doshas in the body.
 If used with different ingredients in different seasons, Haritaki can increase the efficacy of the herb and let you reap the maximum health benefits.